Aquarium Setup and Cycling

 Transfer the partially cured to you new tank and wait patiently.
 Leave fluorescent lights on 14 hours to allow the brown diatom algae cycle to come and go.
 Monitor pH and alkalinity and raise them if needed.
-Leave the skimmer and UV off and don't use any carbon for the first 4 weeks.
-Don't do any water changes until nitrate levels reach zero.
+Leave the skimmer and UV on and don’t use any carbon for the first 4 weeks.
 You can wipe the glass to remove the algae if you wish.
-Don't add any hermits, snails, or other animals until after your first water change and be sure your water tests good.
+Don’t add any hermits, snails, or other animals until after your first water change and be sure your water tests good.
 We will test your water free.

 Our favorite way includes: adding free live sand from our reef tanks to seed the bacteria population, adding free Ammonium Chloride to feed the bacteria, and adding live rock from our holding tanks which is in different stages of curing.
-Then follow the procedure as written above using uncured rock.
+Then follow the procedure as written above using partially cured to rock.

 Coralline algaes come in many shades of red, orange and pink and occasionally green.
 They cannot spontaneously appear in an aquarium and must be introduced.
 Different colors come from different places in the world and there are high light and low light varieties.
 The element strontium is responsible for the red color.

 For those of you who are setting up a sump style filter system for the first time, follow these steps